-In classical investing, the primary focus is on financial results.
-Classical funds meet minimum legal requirements in the field of sustainability such as the exclusion of cluster munitions.
+With classical investing, the primary focus is on financial results.
+Classical funds meet minimum legal requirements in the field of sustainability, such as the exclusion of cluster munitions.

-In addition to legal obligations, responsible funds avoid the most controversial activities, such as activities that violate the UN Global Compact principles.
+In addition to legal obligations, responsible funds avoid the most controversial activities, such as those that violate the UN Global Compact principles.
 An instrument like engagement is often used.
-ESG criteria can have a weighting in investment decisions, but are usually not of a determining nature.
+ESG criteria can have a weighting in investment decisions, but are usually not given precedence.

-A fund systematically uses one or more instruments, aimed at promoting sustainable business operations.
-For example, the fund invests in a reduced business universe, with a focus on more sustainable companies.
+With sustainable investing, a fund systematically uses one or more instruments to promote sustainable business operations.
+For example, a fund may choose to solely invest in more sustainable companies.
 ESG criteria have a major weighting in investment decisions.
-A sustainable fund sets itself up as an active owner and addresses sustainability on a structural and frequent basis.
-The investment philosophy and documentation provide a transparent and clear picture of how the fund implements sustainability and what effects it intends.
-The application of instruments is described and the report mentions sustainability instruments and performance.
+A sustainable fund acts as an active owner and addresses sustainability on a structural and frequent basis.
+The investment philosophy and documentation provide a transparent and clear picture of how the fund implements sustainability and what effects it intends to make.
+The application of instruments is described and the report references the sustainability instruments used and sustainability performance.